Wellbeing & Online Safety

 While your children will be spending an increased amount of time online it is a good time for a reminder of some online safety tips to ensure they stay safe online.

-Childline remains an authority on child safety and its website outlines risks, and gives tips to stay safe online, as well as a list of ten ‘tips to cope during lockdown’.
+Childline remains an authority on child safety and its website outlines risks, and gives tips to stay safe online.

 The NSPCC has very good resources to advise and support parents and carers at the current time.